When lower-carb diets are well-planned, they can have many benefits.

 How Many Carbs in Vodka?

-Vodka is also a good low carb alcohol—because it has zero!
-There is 0g carbohydrate in vodka (30).
+Vodka is also a good low carb option because it contains no carbohydrate (30).

 It’s important to realize that any vodka mixers will be high in sugar, as these drinks usually feature lots of sweet flavors.